 Qualified But Barred

-Ohio and Tennessee Amend their rules on admission without examination for the benefit of part-time lawyers
+Ohio and Tennessee amend their rules on admission without examination for the benefit of part-time lawyers

 Victory for NeW and Part-Time Working Mothers